-- 27. Residential Schools were established by Canada prior to 1874, for the education of Aboriginal Children.
+- 10. Residential Schools were established by Canada prior to 1874, for the education of Aboriginal Children.
 Commencing in the early twentieth century, Canada began entering into formal agreements with various religious organizations (the "Churches") for the operation of Residential Schools.
 Pursuant to these agreements, Canada controlled, regulated, supervised and directed all aspects of the operation of Residential Schools.
 The Churches assumed the day-to-day operation of many of the Residential Schools under the control, supervision and direction of Canada, for which Canada paid the Churches a per capita grant.
-In 1969, Canada took over operations directly. - As of 1920, the Residential Schools Policy included compulsory attendance at Residential Schools for all Aboriginal Children aged 7 to 15.
+In 1969, Canada took over operations directly. - 11.
+As of 1920, the Residential Schools Policy included compulsory attendance at Residential Schools for all Aboriginal Children aged 7 to 15.
 Canada removed most Aboriginal Children from their homes and Aboriginal communities and transported them to Residential Schools which were often long distances away.
 However, in some cases, Aboriginal Children lived in their homes and communities and were similarly required to attend Residential Schools as day students and not residents.
 This practice applied to even more children in the later years of the Residential Schools Policy.
 While at Residential School, all Aboriginal Children were confined and deprived of their heritage, their support networks and their way of life, forced to adopt a foreign language and a culture alien to them and punished for non-compliance.

-29. The purpose of the Residential Schools Policy was the complete integration and assimilation of Aboriginal Children into the Euro-Canadian culture and the obliteration of their traditional language, culture, religion and way of life.
-Canada set out and intended to cause the Cultural, Linguistic and Social Damage which has harmed Canada's Aboriginal Peoples and Nations.
-In addition to the inherent cruelty of the As a result of Canada's requirements for the forced attendance of the Survivor Class members under the Residential Schools Policy itself, many children attending Residential Schools were also subject to spiritual, physical, sexual and emotional abuse, all of which continued until the year 1997, when the last Residential School was closed.

-30. Canada chose to be disloyal to its Aboriginal Peoples, implementing the Residential Schools Policy in its own self-interest, including economic self-interest, and to the detriment and exclusion of the interests of the Aboriginal Persons to whom Canada owed fiduciary and constitutionally-mandated duties.
-The intended eradication of Aboriginal identity, culture, language, and spiritual practices and religion, to the extent successful, results in the reduction of the obligations owed by Canada in proportion to the number of individuals, over generations, who would no longer identify as Aboriginal and who would be less likely to make claims to their rights as Aboriginal Persons.
+- 12. The purpose of the Residential Schools Policy was the complete integration and assimilation of Aboriginal Children into the Euro-Canadian culture and the obliteration of their traditional language, culture, religion and way of life.
+Canada set out and intended to cause the Cultural, Linguistic and Social Damage which has harmed Canada's Aboriginal Peoples and Nations. - Canada chose to be disloyal to its Aboriginal Peoples, implementing the Residential Schools Policy in its own self-interest, including economic self-interest, and to the detriment and exclusion of the interests of the Aboriginal Persons to whom Canada owed fiduciary and constitutionally-mandated duties.
+The intended eradication of Aboriginal identity, culture, language, and spiritual practices, to the extent successful, results in the reduction of the obligations owed by Canada in proportion to the number of individuals, over generations, who would no longer identify as Aboriginal and who would be less likely to make claims to their rights as Aboriginal Persons.